The short answer: Yes, EU citizens can still work in the U.K. But the logistics of how that happens can be complicated.

 Visas

 The end of Brexit meant the end of free movement between the U.K. and the EU.
 While a Belgian citizen, for example, used to be able to live and work in England freely and without a visa, they now have to apply for the appropriate visa and get approved ahead of their employment.
-Keep in mind this is only for employees that want to live permanently in the U.K. for their work.
+Keep in mind this is only for employees who want to live permanently in the U.K. for their work.

 Payroll